 Photo by Dean VanDis

-The Christmas Lite Show Drive Thru offers a two-mile drive through more than one million lights, animated displays, lighted tunnels and more at LMCU Ballpark through Jan.
-1. Hop on board the Memory Lane Train to let somebody else to do the driving.
+The Christmas Lite Show Drive Thru offers a two-mile drive through more than one million lights, animated displays, lighted tunnels and more at LMCU Ballpark through Dec.
+31. Hop on board the Memory Lane Train to let somebody else do the driving.
 It’s one of many dazzling holiday light displays in and around town – check out our list of favorites.

-University of Michigan Health-West Christmas & Holiday Traditions at Frederik Meijer Gardens Sculpture Park dazzles with the glow of more than 300,000 lights, strolling carolers, rooftop reindeer and 46 international trees and displays.
-In its 27th year, this crowd-pleasing exhibition is showcasing the sounds of the season – and the role music, bells, gongs, whistles and animals play in treasured holiday celebrations.
+University of Michigan Health-West Christmas & Holiday Traditions at Frederik Meijer Gardens Sculpture Park dazzles with the glow of more than 350,000 lights, strolling carolers, rooftop reindeer and 46 international trees and displays.
+In its 28th year, this crowd-pleasing exhibition is launching a new tradition – an immersive outdoor light experience at the Frederik Meijer Gardens Amphitheater that dazzles visitors the evenings of Dec.
+19-23 & 26-30.

-Grand Rapids Ballet presents The Nutracker, one of the region’s most beloved holiday traditions, at DeVos Performance Hall, featuring incredible dancers, beautiful sets and live musical accompaniment from the Grand Rapids Symphony.
+Grand Rapids Ballet presents The Nutcracker, one of the region’s most beloved holiday traditions, at DeVos Performance Hall, featuring incredible dancers, beautiful sets and live musical accompaniment from the Grand Rapids Symphony.
 Dec.
-10-12 & 17-19.
+16-18.

 Don’t panic, there’s still time for kids to see Santa (and parents to get photos of them with the big red guy).
 Santa’s winter break schedule includes these local stops:

-- Frederik Meijer Gardens & Sculpture Park, through Dec.
-21
+• Frederik Meijer Gardens & Sculpture Park, Dec.
+20

 The science of Michigan winter is a major focus during the Grand Rapids Public Museum's winter break programs.